Orphan Calabi-Yau threefold with arithmetic monodromy group: Symplectic basis for the monodromy action

-In the case of hypergeometric operators the group $Mon(\mathcal{P})$ is generated by local monodromies around a MUM point and a conifold point.
-The matrices of these monodromies in the Doran-Morgan basis are respectively
+Monodromy group of a hypergeometric operator is generated by local monodromies around a MUM point and a conifold point.
+In the Doran-Morgan basis the monodromy matrices of these generators are